parfreylab/metagenome_assembly_pipeline/section_9/README.md

 anvi-get-sequences-for-gene-calls --get-aa-sequences -c contigs.db -o protein-sequences.fa
 ```

 - Under the section ["generate the KEGG orthology table"][anvi-gen-kegg-ortho-table-link], the current `wget` command doesn't work (URL is a blank result).
-Instead, use the already downloaded table from the [git repository][ghost-koala-parser-link].
-You will need to clone the git repository anyway, so you should already have this table.
+Instead, go directly to [this][kegg-ortho-table-link] link, and then on the top menu, click the option `Download htext`.
+You can continue following the guide with this file.

 - Under the section ["parsing the results from GhostKOALA"][anvi-parse-ghostkoala-results-link], there is a line of code which is ran to add headers to the output file: